 The effectiveness of these applications depends on the quality of the built-in camera of the device, please contact your mobile or tablet provider for further information on the compatibility of your device.

-For apple devices, a TrueDepth Camera is requires for the app to operate.
+For Apple devices, a TrueDepth Camera is required for the app to operate.
 Currently, the following models are supported: iPad Pro 11, iPad Pro 12.9, iPhone X, iPhone XS, iPhone XS Max, and iPhone XR.

 Eye Gaze Applications: